Nicolò Casilio

 He played with Benetton in the United Rugby Championship until 2025.

 In July 2025, he signed with Valorugby Emilia in Serie A Elite.

 In 2018, Casilio was named in the Italy Under 20 squad.
 On 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.

+On 27 February 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official test against Chile during 2026 men's rugby union internationals window of spring.